HoTT/Coq-HoTT/STYLE.md

 Thirdly, it means we can make our work in progress as messy and uncertain as we want, while keeping the main library clean and tidy.

-It is suggested that you submit your pull request not from the master branch of your fork, but from another branch created specially for that purpose.
+Submit your pull request not from the master branch of your fork, but from another branch created specially for that purpose.
 Among other things, this allows you to continue developing on your fork without changing the pull request, since a